-No. Either an individual qualifies for Social Security Disability in full or they do not.
+A: No. Either an individual qualifies for Social Security Disability in full or they do not.
 You cannot “partially qualify.”

-You can file either online or in person at a local Social Security Disability office.
+A: You can file either online or in person at a local Social Security Disability office.
 This application together with any available medical reports will be reviewed and an initial determination issued as to whether you qualify.
 In many cases, the claimant is asked to be examined by a physician on the part of the administration to provide additional information to determine disability.

-You receive a hearing before an administrative law judge at a Social Security Disability location.
+A: You receive a hearing before an administrative law judge at a Social Security Disability location.
 These hearings are surprisingly informal, yet there is so much that is actually going on.
 The administrative law judge will listen to the claimant’s testimony regarding his ongoing daily problems, medical needs, side effects to medications, etc. The administrative law judge may also request the assistance of a vocational expert hired by the administration.

 The vocational expert will review the limitations placed upon you by the treating physicians, consider your age, education, the transferability of your skills, and your residual functional capacity and will offer a professional opinion as to whether or not you are employable.
 While the administrative law judge is not required to agree with the vocational expert, that’s typically what happens.

-To obtain benefits — in which your age, education, residual functional capacity, transferability of your skills and any non-exertional impairments are all taken into account — it must be demonstrated that you cannot work on a full-time basis in any job for which you are medically qualified which is available in significant numbers in the national and local economy.
+A: To obtain benefits — in which your age, education, residual functional capacity, transferability of your skills and any non-exertional impairments are all taken into account — it must be demonstrated that you cannot work on a full-time basis in any job for which you are medically qualified which is available in significant numbers in the national and local economy.

-Yes, there are “listings” which detail particular medical problems that are automatically deemed disabling.
+A: Yes, there are “listings” which detail particular medical problems that are automatically deemed disabling.
 Most claimants who are disabled enough to actually meet a listing are often approved for benefits and do not require the assistance of an attorney.

 If the claimant does not meet a listing (and only a very small percentage do) the Social Security Administration looks at the “grids”.
 These grids are a compilation of disability findings based upon, and in consideration of your age, education, residual functional capacity and the transferability of your skills.